katsuhisamaruyama/jxplatform3/README.md

 JxPlatform3 is a tool platform that provides three types of easy-to-use models of Java source code.
 It facilitates the development and maintenance of various kinds of software tools.

+See [API reference](https://katsuhisamaruyama.github.io/jxplatform3/) when you write code with JxPlatform3.

 ### Source Code Model

 JxPlatform3 builds a Java source code model consisting of the following elements: